Appendix T — SPSS Tutorial: Repeated Measures ANOVA

 - SPSS 31 and later — The built-in power analysis module (Analyze → Power Analysis → General Linear Model) reports ω²_p alongside η²_p for repeated measures designs.

-where \(k\) is the number of time points.
 For our example, this yields ω²_p = .88 — a very large effect.
 Report ω²_p as the primary effect size in publications; include η²_p for comparability with other studies.

-S.5.3 Cohen’s d for pairwise comparisons
+T.5.3 Cohen’s d for pairwise comparisons

 For each significant pairwise comparison, compute Cohen’s d from the Bonferroni output or from the difference scores directly: